Blog

 Prioritizing Data Visibility and Operational Control

-Commercial buildings are increasingly focused on more than just cost savings—they want more visibility into facility operations.
-As many corporations continue to cite data quality and accuracy as a primary challenges to ESG reporting, the ability to provide expanded energy data can be highly beneficial (Deloitte 2024).
+Commercial buildings increasingly focus on more than just cost savings—they want more visibility into facility operations.
+Many corporations continue to cite data quality and accuracy as primary challenges to ESG reporting.
+The ability to provide expanded energy data can be highly beneficial (Deloitte 2024).
 Detailed site-level data can be used not only to optimize building performance but also to support complex emissions-based reporting.
-Advanced energy management technologies offer granular insights into energy consumption, enabling companies to make data-driven decisions that fine-tune systems, adjust settings across multiple locations, and prevent costly inefficiencies or downtime.
-This level of data also helps businesses track and verify their GHG emissions more accurately, ensuring compliance with regulatory standards and sustainability goals.
+Advanced energy management technologies offer granular insights into energy consumption.
+They enable companies to make data-driven decisions that fine-tune systems, adjust settings across multiple locations, and prevent costly inefficiencies or downtime.
+This level of data also helps businesses track and verify their GHG emissions more accurately.
+In this way, companies ensure compliance with regulatory standards and sustainability goals.
 By offering the ability to analyze and act on data from multiple facilities, VPPs can attract commercial participants who prioritize operational efficiency, sustainability, and performance optimization alongside financial savings.

 Keeping Occupants Happy: Comfort, Air Quality, and Enhanced Operations